They’re my absolute favorite condiment, something I always keep in the fridge– Whole30 Pickled Onions.

-My absolute favorite condiment, something I always keep in the fridge, is pickled onions.
-Maybe it’s the tangy, sweet taste, maybe it’s the crunchy texture, or maybe it’s that beautiful pink color, I don’t know, but these are a kitchen staple.
+Maybe it’s the tangy, sweet taste, maybe it’s the crunchy texture, or maybe it’s that beautiful pink color, I don’t know, but these pickled onions are a kitchen staple.
 Made with just a few simple ingredients like raw apple cider vinegar, sea salt, and freshly squeezed lemon juice, these onions marinate in the fridge and make even the simplest dishes something special.
+And guess what?
+There is NO ADDED SUGAR.

-How do I eat pickled onions?
-Honestly, they’re so versatile and I love them so much, that I find endless ways.
-They brighten salads, add acid to sandwiches and wraps, and make my breakfast plate a real dream.
+Honestly, they’re so versatile and I love them so much that I find endless ways.
+They brighten salads, add lovely acid to sandwiches and wraps, and make my breakfast plate a real dream.
 I’ve even been known to eat them right out of the jar with a fork (and so has my three year old!).
-I like them with eggs or on anything spicy, on my Loaded Taco Sweet Potato Nachos or on my quick Greek Salad with Shrimp.
+I like them with eggs or on anything spicy.
+Here are just some of the Whole30 recipes I like to include them in: Loaded Taco Sweet Potato Nachos, Barbacoa and Plantain Sliders, or on my quick Greek Salad with Shrimp.

-A lot of pickled onion recipes call for refined sugar, but I just don’t think you need it.
-A bit of lemon juice works great to take the edge off the sharp vinegar taste.
-I recommend using raw, unfiltered apple cider vinegar (like Bragg’s).
-And if you’re in a hurry, they can be made quickly, too.
+Yes!!
+If you’re in a hurry, they can be made quickly!
 Just gently heat the vinegar and spices in a small sauce pan until it begins to simmer, then carefully pour the mixture into the jar, over the onions.
 They’ll be ready to eat in a snap!

-This pickled onions recipe is whole30 compliant, free from added sugar.
-Enjoy with eggs or on salads, tacos or wraps!
+This pickled onions recipe is whole30 compliant, with no added sugar.
+Enjoy with eggs or on salads, tacos, sandwiches or wraps!

 - 2 small red onions or 1 large